Quick Search:

 My Shares

 Step 4.
-After your friend gets the link and password, he or she can get the photos you share with.
-Then, he or she can directly save the data to his or her Google Photos account, or choose to download it to the local device first, and then upload it to a cloud drive.
+After your friend gets the link and password, they can get the photos you share.
+Then, directly save the data to their Google Photos account, or choose to download it to the local device first, and then upload it to their Google Photos account.

 Input Password